 A low-priced pen model introduced by Parker in 1948 (U.S. Patent No 2,645,205); remained in production until the early 1970s.
 The “21” has a hooded nib that is otherwise ordinary in design.
 There are two versions of the hood design: the first (included in the patent cited here) is a thin shell that covers the nib and much of the feed without playing any part in the ink delivery system, and the second is a thicker housing, much like an ordinary gripping section, into which the nib and feed are pressed.
 This latter design places significant tensile stress on the shell, and shell cracks are increasingly common as the pens age.
 Shown below is a first-version (Mark I) “21”.
 Read a profile of the “21” here.

 |21K||(also 21KT, as used on nibs by Sailor of Japan) A designation indicating an alloy that contains 21 parts of gold, by weight, per 24 parts of the total metal content.
 The same as 875.
 See also karat.|

 |Twinpoint||Brand name for a combo introduced in 1923 by the Pen-O-Pencil Company of New York City.|

 1 (also wringer) A type of filling system; operates by mechanical ink-sac squeeze.
 The sac is secured at both ends; turning a knob at the end of the barrel “wrings the sac out” by twisting it at that end.
 View filling instructions here.
-2 (as Twist Filler) Esterbrook’s name for its 1943 piston-filling pen (illustrated below; note the black collar and knurled knob at the distal end of the barrel), the immediate predecessor of the Model J. Because the filler mechanism is made of clear celluloid, the parts tend to become brittle with age and are often broken; Twist Fillers in working condition are rare and command very high prices.
+2 (as Twist Filler) Esterbrook’s name for its 1943 piston-filling pen (illustrated below; note the black collar and knurled knob at the back end of the barrel), the immediate predecessor of the Model J. Because the filler mechanism is made of clear celluloid, the parts tend to become brittle with age and are often broken; Twist Fillers in working condition are rare and command very high prices.
 See also J.